pallets/flask/docs/config.rst

 .. versionadded:: 0.3

 Applications need some kind of configuration.
-There are different things you might want to change.
-Like toggling debug mode, the secret key and a lot of very similar things.
+There are different things you might want to change like toggling debug mode, the secret key, and a lot of very similar things.

 The way Flask is designed usually requires the configuration to be available when the application starts up.
-You can either hardcode the configuration in the code which for many small applications is not actually that bad, but there are better ways.
+You can hardcode the configuration in the code, which for many small applications is not actually that bad, but there are better ways.

 Independent of how you load your config, there is a config object